Prachi182002/OIBSIP/README.md

 # OIBSIP
-Oasis Internship- Number Guessing game
+Oasis INternship- Landing page using HTML and CSS